pvorona/atom-move-line/README.md

 ![demo](https://raw.githubusercontent.com/pvorona/atom-move-line/master/images/demo.gif)

+**Features**
+- Support multiple cursors
+- Support multiline selections
+- Works for multiline objects **and** arrays
+- Moving comma is collapsed in undo/redo history with move-line command

-This functionality is inspired by JetBrains products.
+*The base of this functionality is inspired by JetBrains products.*

-Please, report any bug You find.
+Please, [report](https://github.com/pvorona/atom-move-line/issues/new) any bug You find.